-Ahead of the Pan-American Games, his uncle Salvador had spent $6,000 on printing 2,000 bright yellow t-shirts saying VASSALLO in large, red capital letters.
-He handed out these t-shirts to family, friends and the rest of the audience.
+Ahead of the Pan-American Games, Vassallo’s uncle Salvador had spent $6,000 on printing 2,000 bright yellow t-shirts saying VASSALLO in large red capital letters.
+He handed out these t-shirts to family, friends and the audience.
 The people in yellow carried Jesse during the race, all the way to the top of the podium.
-After The Star-Spangled Banner ended, the crowd in yellow started singing the Puerto Rican national anthem La Borinquena.
-The excitement of the crowd knew no bounds when Jesse pulled up a Puerto Rican flag.
-Jesus “Jesse” Vassallo, the son of Puerto Rico who was just seventeen years old, was the best swimmer in the world.
+After “The Star-Spangled Banner” ended, the crowd in yellow started singing the Puerto Rican national anthem, “La Borinquena.”
+The excitement of the crowd knew no bounds when Jesse waved a Puerto Rican flag.
+Jesus “Jesse” Vassallo, the son of Puerto Rico who was just 14 years old, was the best swimmer in the world.

-As expected, the 14-year-old Vassallo was unsuccessful in the 400 meters medley.
-Nevertheless, he was still no more than two seconds away from qualifying to the American national team.
+As expected, the 14-year-old Vassallo was unsuccessful in the 400m medley, but he was still no more than two seconds away from qualifying for the American national team.
 When he won the same Olympic qualifying race four years later, his time was 4:21.
-At the 1980 Olympics in Moscow, which President Jimmy Carter chose to boycott as a result of the Soviet invasion of Afghanistan, Olexandr Sydorenko won the 400 meters medley with a time of 4:22.
+At the 1980 Olympics in Moscow—which President Jimmy Carter chose to boycott as a result of the Soviet invasion of Afghanistan—Oleksandr Sydorenko won the 400m medley with a time of 4:22.

-The Olympic swimming in Moscow was limited to say the least.
+Swimming competitors in the Moscow Olympics were limited to say the least.
 At the 1976 Olympics in Montreal, 262 men and 208 women from 51 countries had participated.
 In Moscow, there were only 190 men and 143 women from 41 countries.
-Not only the United States was missing among the nations that had won medals in 1976, but also West Germany, Japan and Canada.
-Nor did the strong Italian team participate, whereas the British protest was of a more typically British and polite variety, where the nation sent a team that was smaller than would otherwise have been the case.
-France and the Netherlands participated without their flags being displayed on the state-run Soviet television.
-Somalia, Gabon and Norway also boycotted the games, even though this didn’t affect the outcome of the events.
+The United States was missing, along with West Germany, Japan, Canada, and the strong Italian team.
+The British protested in a typically British and polite way, by sending a smaller-than-usual team.
+France and the Netherlands participated, but in support of the U.S. boycott, did not display their flags on the state-run Soviet television.
+Somalia, Gabon and Norway also boycotted the games, though this didn’t affect the outcome of the events.

 So, what about Puerto Rico?
 Well, German Rieckehoff, head of the island’s athletic federation, wanted to send a team based on his conviction that sports and politics shouldn’t be mixed.
 He didn’t receive any financial support from the government, but was still able to send the boxer Alberto Mercado, who subsequently became the only American citizen to participate in the 1980 Summer Olympics.

 Irvine, California, July 31, 1980.
-Glenn Mills was eighteen years old, but he was just as tired as a sanatorium patient.
+Glenn Mills was 18 years old, but he was exhausted.
 During the past year, he’d been drilled by his young and ambitious coach, Dennis Pursley, in accordance with the Nietzsche philosophy of “what doesn’t kill you, makes you stronger.”
-Twice a day, he and the other swimmers of the Cincinnati Pepsi Marlins swam 10,000 meters.
-Six days a week.
-As Mills’ specialty was the breaststroke, he used this style for swimming 30 percent of this distance.
+Twice a day, six days a week, he and the other swimmers of the Cincinnati “Pepsi” Marlins swam 10,000 meters.
+Mills’ specialty was the breaststroke, so he used this style for swimming 30 percent of this distance.
 Breaststroke is the slowest swimming style.
-Some days, he swam 20 x 400 meters breaststroke with six minutes of rest in-between sets.
+Some days, he swam 20 x 400m breaststroke with six minutes of rest between sets.
 He was able to do the final 400 meters in 5:10, which is still to this day a respectable time given the extreme amount of exercise.